Well-typed lightbulb organisation

 After that you'll be able to build unikernels with these steps:

-• mirage config -t esp32 to setup an ESP32 application.
+mirage config -t esp32

-• make depends will automatically install the ESP toolchain, the OCaml cross-compiler for ESP32 architecture and cross-compile Mirage libraries.
+will automatically install the ESP toolchain, the OCaml cross-compiler for ESP32 architecture and cross-compile Mirage libraries.- You can then configure your ESP32 application by using

-• Then mirage build
+mirage build

-• And finally make flash monitor
+make flash monitor

 # Program your unikernel